alv2030/heart-disease-risk-prediction/README.md

 A machine learning project that predicts 10-year coronary heart disease (CHD) risk using demographic, lifestyle, and clinical health indicators from the Framingham Heart Study dataset.

-This project started as a statistical learning assignment and was cleaned into a portfolio-ready data science project with clearer structure, reproducible code, and professional documentation.
+This project explores machine learning techniques for predicting long-term coronary heart disease risk using patient demographic, lifestyle, and clinical health indicators.

 ## Project Objective